ozen-m/SPT-BatteriesNotIncluded/README.md

 - Dedicated Battery Slots: All Headsets, Holographic/Reflex Sights, NVDs, and Tactical Devices, now feature dedicated battery slots
 - Batteries: CR123A Battery which replaces the Rechargeable Battery, CR2032 Battery which replaces D Size Battery, and AA Battery
 - Active Drain: Power is consumed when the device is switched *ON*
-- Battery Depletion: Battery is drained based on the device's manufacturer stated estimated battery life (if found) which is mapped to gameplay runtime.
-Defaults to a minimum of 15 minutes and to a maximum of 2.5 hours.
+- Battery Depletion: Battery is drained based on the device's manufacturer stated estimated battery life (if found) which is mapped to gameplay runtime
 - Togglable Mechanic: Adds a new togglable component to devices for headsets and sights
 - Device Description: Item description lists the required and number of batteries needed for the device to function; also indicated is the runtime of the device with a full charge
 - Bot Batteries: Bots spawn with batteries for their devices, with a random charge that depends on the bot's level if they're a PMC, a Scav, or a Boss